Unit 6 - Practice Quiz

 50 In Chatbot development, what is the role of the 'Temperature' parameter during generation?

-A. It determines the length of the sentence
+A. It sets the mood of the bot

 B. It controls the heat of the GPU